 Meaning and History

 Deftones uses its logo as a personal signature that adorns the covers of numerous albums and indicates its authorship.
-The emblem is often very simple because it contains the name of the music group.
+The emblem is often very simple because it contains the music group’s name.
 Some fans think it is formed from the words “deft” and “ones” to emphasize the musicians’ skill and individuality.
 However, this is not the case.
 The name of the metal group was invented by guitarist Stephen Carpenter, combining two parts:

 - “def” – a slang term used to mean “outstanding” (originating in the African American community and picked up by hip-hop artists in the 1980s, including Public Enemy and LL Cool J);